Sir Eric Rideal Lecture

 Candidates need not be UK-based necessarily, but they will have had sustained and significant connections with the UK colloid, interface and surface science community and a marked impact upon work in the UK.

-Nomination by: Colloids Group (SCI CSCG and RSC CISG) Members.
+Nomination by: Colloids Group (SCI CSCG and RSC CISG) Members using online nomination form.

 Qualification: Authority in Colloid, Surface and Interface Science.